top of page

 When you’re deciding how much vitamin D3 and K2 to take daily, it helps to understand why they’re paired in the first place.

-Vitamin D3 helps your body absorb calcium from the foods you eat, and it can raise calcium levels in your blood.
-That’s helpful for bone support, but it’s only part of the picture.
+Vitamin D3 helps your body absorb calcium from the foods you eat.
+It can raise calcium levels in your blood, which is helpful for bone support.
+However, it’s only part of the picture.

-Vitamin K2 plays a role in directing calcium where it belongs, which is mainly your bones and teeth.
-It also supports proteins involved in keeping calcium out of places you do not want it collecting, like soft tissues.
+Vitamin K2 plays a crucial role in directing calcium where it belongs, mainly in your bones and teeth.
+It also supports proteins that keep calcium out of places you do not want it, like soft tissues.

 A simple way to think about it is this:

-• Together, they support bone health and healthy calcium balance
+• Together, they support bone health and maintain a healthy calcium balance.

-If you’ve got strong D levels but your K intake is low, you may want to ask a provider if pairing D3 with K2 makes sense for you, especially if you’re supplementing consistently.
+If you’ve got strong D levels but your K intake is low, consider asking a provider if pairing D3 with K2 makes sense for you, especially if you’re supplementing consistently.

 Why Your Lab Results Matter for Dosing

-Here’s where people get tripped up.
+Here’s where people often get tripped up.
 Vitamin D3 and K2 are fat-soluble, which means your body can store them.
-You’re not just flushing extra amounts out the way you would with certain water-soluble vitamins.
+You’re not just flushing extra amounts out like you would with certain water-soluble vitamins.

 Personalize Your Dosing With Medical Data